The High Dials: History

-2004 saw the band release a follow-up EP - Fields In Glass - featuring album outtakes and electro remixes by Michael Musmanno, Davy Love and Will Carruthers.
+2004 saw the band release a follow-up EP, Fields In Glass, featuring album outtakes and electro remixes by Michael Musmanno, Davy Love and Will Carruthers.
 Exclaim! likened the sound to a mix of Chemical Brothers and Robert Pollard.

-In 2005, the High Dials released their sophomore album War of the Wakening Phantoms, which marked a departure from the overtly retro feel of their first album.
+In 2005, the High Dials released their sophomore album, War of the Wakening Phantoms, which marked a departure from the overtly retro feel of their debut.
 Produced by Joseph Donovan and mixed by David Bianco, the songs featured lusher, more varied instrumentation and Sam Roberts as a guest violinist.
-The new direction in sound was generally well received by critics, with the album dubbed a ‘latter-day psychedelic classic' by NME.
+The new direction in sound was generally well received by critics, with the album dubbed a "latter-day psychedelic classic" by NME.
 It reached the number one spot on Canadian college radio charts.
 The High Dials toured in support of the album, including support act slots for Brian Jonestown Massacre and Neko Case.

 The album was followed by The Holy Ground EP in 2007, which featured a guest appearance by Rod Argent of The Zombies on keyboard.